 As a member of the family, your cat deserves the very best possible care.
-One of the best ways to ensure your cat stays healthy is by making sure they have a preventive care examination or check-up yearly, or more frequently for senior cats and those with chronic conditions.
+One of the best ways to ensure your cat stays healthy is by making sure they have an annual preventive care check-up, or more frequently for senior cats and those with chronic conditions.

-During the exam, your veterinarian will assess your cat’s nutrition, lifestyle, environmental enrichment (key resources such as food, water, litter box, scratching areas, play areas, resting areas, etc.), disease and parasite prevention, and behavior.
-This is also the perfect time to ask any questions and share any changes you have noticed in your cat’s behavior.
-Even very minor changes could be an indication of a hidden issue.
+During the check-up, your veterinarian will review your cat’s nutrition, lifestyle, environmental enrichment (key resources such as food, water, litter box, scratching areas, play areas, resting areas, etc.), disease and parasite prevention, and behavior.
+This is also the perfect time for you to ask questions and share any changes in your cat’s behavior.
+Even very minor changes could be a sign of a medical issue.

-With a thorough physical examination combined with the information you share, you and your veterinarian can create a plan to meet the individualized needs of your cat.
+With a thorough physical exam plus the information you share, you and your veterinarian can create a plan to meet the individualized needs of your cat.
 Regular check-ups are key to a healthy and happy cat.

 Here are the top 5 reasons routine veterinary visits are a vital part in helping your cat live a long, healthy life: